Cardi B: 2017–2018: Breakthrough with Invasion of Privacy

-2019–present: Hustlers, Rhythm + Flow and upcoming second studio album
+2019–2020: Hustlers, Rhythm + Flow and "WAP"

 Cardi B received five nominations at the 61st Grammy Awards, including for Album of the Year, Best Rap Album and Record of the Year ("I Like It").
 She became the third female rapper to be nominated for Album of the Year, following Lauryn Hill (1999) and Missy Elliott (2004).
 On February 10, 2019, she then performed at the award ceremony, where she wore three vintage Thierry Mugler couture looks during the telecast and became the first female rapper to win Best Rap Album as a solo artist.

-Cardi B led the 2019 Billboard Music Awards nominations, with 21, the most nominations in a single year ever by a woman and the third most nominations in a year ever (behind Drake and The Chainsmokers, who both had 22 in a year).
+Cardi B led the 2019 Billboard Music Awards nominations, with 21, earning the most nominations in a single year by a female artist and the third most nominations in a year (behind Drake and The Chainsmokers, who both had 22 in a year).
 She ended up winning six awards, including for Top Hot 100 Song, bringing her career total wins to seven—the most of any female rapper in history.
 An article by Omaha World-Herald called her "the biggest rapper in the world."

 On February 15, 2019, Cardi B released "Please Me", a collaboration with Bruno Mars, which became her seventh top-ten song on the Hot 100, reaching number three.
 The song marked Cardi and Bruno's second collaboration, following "Finesse" in 2018.
 The official music video was released two weeks later.
 On March 1, Cardi set a new attendance record at the Houston Livestock Show and Rodeo, with 75,580 fans in the audience.
 With "Backin' It Up", "Twerk" and "Money", Cardi became the first female artist to occupy the top three on the Billboard Mainstream R&B/Hip-Hop airplay chart.

 Her following single titled "Press" was released on May 31, 2019.
 The parental-advisory labeled music video marked her directorial debut—being credited as co-director, and was released on June 26, 2019.
 It had its debut performance at the 2019 BET Awards, where she received the most nominations with seven, and won Album of the Year.
 During the summer of 2019, she embarked on an arena tour.
 In September, she led the BET Hip Hop Awards nominations with ten.